blindfuchskatz/bank_account_monitor/README.md

 # *Bank Account Monitor*

 We faced the problem that some banks do not provide appropriate or satisfactory tools to monitor or categorize transactions.
-The Bank Account Monitor is a tool that reads bank statements and categorizes the transactions using a customized sorting rule.
+The Bank Account Monitor is a tool that reads bank account statements and categorizes the transactions using a customized sorting rule.
 The maturity level or release notes are visible via the release Git tags.

 ## *Example Usage*

 The easiest, but not resource-saving way to use the Bank Account Monitor is via the *bank_account_monitor_sdk*.
 All dependencies are included in the *bank_account_monitor_sdk*.
-See also into the [Dockerfile](./docker/Dockerfile).
+See also [Dockerfile](./docker/Dockerfile).
 If you don't want the overhead caused by the SDK, feel free to create your own Python environment.
-All commands below have been tested only in an Ubuntu 22.04 environment.
+All commands below have been tested only in an Ubuntu 22.04 environment with Docker installed.

 ### *Building bank_account_monitor_sdk*